Dog Behaviour - Retaliation.

 6. Opaque plastic crates are preferred by puppies as they feel safe.
 If you have wire crate, use cloth to cover the sides and back, leaving the front uncovered for air to flow in.

 7. If nobody is at home during the daytime, confine the puppy in an exercise pen, puppy-proofed room or securely fenced yard or garden away from sunlight.
-Do not crate the puppy as it needs space to exercise and relieve itself.
+Do not crate the puppy for many hours as it needs space to exercise and relieve itself.

 CANINE SEPARATION ANXIETY